CLTS FS Instructions Module 5 - Behaviors

 5.2 Definition of Behaviors

-Please follow the definitions and contact designated state staff with questions.
+Please follow the definitions and contact designated state or Wisconsin Department of Health Services (DHS) staff with questions.

-Take special note of this concept when interviewing.
-While a plan created by a provider may be in place, it is common for a caregiver to know what will lead to a particular behavior for a child and instinctively take action to ensure the child is successful when that trigger occurs.
+Take note of this concept when interviewing: A caregiver will often know what triggers will lead a child to a particular behavior and will instinctively take action to ensure the child is successful when that trigger occurs.
 Interview caregivers to understand the extra measures they instinctively take to care for children.

 High-Risk Behaviors